johnathan-sewell/johnathan-sewell.github.io/blog/2023-08-02-module-federation/index.md

 #### Create a Vite project

-Foolow these steps to [setup a new Vite project](./2023-08-25-new-vite-project-setup.md)
+Follow these steps to [setup a new Vite project](../2023-08-25-new-vite-project-setup/index.md)

 #### Install the Vite module federation plugin